Yusuffrih/Simons-Piano-Game/README.md

 * [GitPod](https://www.gitpod.io/) - Open source, online workspace used to work on my project.
 * [W3 HTML Validator](https://validator.w3.org/) - Used to validate my code to ensure that there were no errors.
 * [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate my code to ensure that there were no errors.
-* [Google https://developer.chrome.com/docs/devtools/Chrome Dev Tools]() - A set of development tools to assist the user create web content.
+* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/Chrome) - A set of development tools to assist the user create web content.
 They are built directly into the browser
 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) - One of the Chrome Dev Tools which was used to assess the level of accessibility, performance and correctness that was provided by the site.
 * [JS Fiddle](https://jsfiddle.net/) - An online playground IDE used to test and trial Javascript code with HTML and CSS
 * [Youtube](https://www.youtube.com/) - Youtube videos are a great way to learn how to do different things if stuck on a particular piece of code